bodkan/slendr/inst/extdata/backend_comments.md

 Long story short, unless I completely missed something, the `read_table` function doesn't have a way to know which columns are of which type.
 It uses `readFile()` to read the whole file, converting it to a matrix via `strsplit()` call.
 But my attempts at doing something like `try to convert a column to a type integer, or a float, or a logical and if an error is caught, keep it as a string` failed.
 Maybe I missed something?

-Again, reading the data as a JSON would obviously solve this and perhaps I could even keep the current R implementation by adding one layer which translates data frame representation of the configuration to JSON.
+Again, saving and reading the data as a JSON would obviously help, but I'd rather not change the guts of the package to do this (lots of code currently assumes the data is saved in a plan text tabular form).

 But related to the previous point -- is there any chance that a .tsv->Dictionary loading functionality could be added to Eidos?
-In terms of type conversion, I think even the various .tsv loading R packages simply try to read the first N elements of a column and then decide what the type should be (unless the user specifies the column types upfront).
+In terms of type guessing, Ivarious .tsv loading R packages simply try to read the first N elements of a column and then decide what the type should be (unless the user specifies the column types upfront).

----

-### ⏳ In-progress

-> slim_time(), yikes.
-That's a lot of complicated code just to translate times.
-Would it be possible to do a different approach to this?
-You could maybe (a) write out the translated times in the first place so they don't need to be shifted at runtime, or (b) do the shift by simply adding BURNIN_LENGTH when you *use* a time value that you just got from a table?
-Don't know if any of this is practical, but this sort of complex dictionary-munging is definitely an obstacle to understanding how the script works.

-Hmmm, you're very right.
-I agree that the time shifting shouldn't be something that should happen on the backend.
-I like the idea of the backend being as much of a clean tidy SLiM script as possible (except perhaps for the table-based stuff).
-In some way, I'm already doing some forward-vs-backward/years-ago-vs-generations voodoo on the R side anyway, precisely for this reason.

----

-### ⏳ In-progress

-> original_time(), I'm not really sure what it does.
-In what units is "current generation time", in what units is "the original units", why are they different, etc.?
-The comment on this function needs to be improved.

-Same as the above.
-I tried to help the user keep everything they do in the "time specification" of their choosing (not sure what the right way to call this is -- I mean the direction of time in their model as forward/backward, what is the generation length, etc.), both in the model configuration step (specifying splits, gene flows, spatial dynamics, etc.) and also in the output data.
-What this function does is, yet again, something that should happen in the R interface.
+Having a `can these values be converted to a given type, let me know` function would make the implementation of this much nicer.
+Then again, having a dedicated table-loading function would be even better.

 ---